Amos-THX/Portfolio-News-Summary-using-Gemini/README.md

 ```

 ## **News Summary: Top Headlines from Reuters**
-We utilize Google Search's results for Reuters top headlines to retrieve relevant market headlines for the day.
+We utilize the *_feedparser_* package to read Google Search's results for Reuters top headlines to retrieve relevant market headlines for the day.
 For business scale, a direct API call to Reuters might be necessary.

 In this example, we are retrieving the relevant market headlines on 8th Apr 2026, when Trump had just announced a ceasefire with Iran.
 We are able to generate a list of headlines from the markets which helps clients get up to speed quickly on the latest world news, and be able to read in depth with a click of the button.